A Magical Ice Castle in New Hampshire

 Inside the magical castle

 A big thanks to Visit New Hampshire for their assistance, and Ice Castles, who provided us with complimentary admission for opening night.
-This hasn’t affected this article, and all opinions expressed are entirely our own.
+This hasn’t impacted this article, as all opinions expressed and photos are our own.

 Author